Skip to Content

 Doughnut Plant has seven stores in Manhattan, Brooklyn & Queens, so it’s to seek them out with your morning coffee.

-Tip: While these doughnuts are very good they are not the crunchy doughnut sticks, airy French crullers and dense jelly doughnuts I grew up with.
-For these you need to tread a bit deeper into the outer boroughs to places like Leske’s Bakery in Bay Ridge, Peter Pan Bakery in Greenpoint or Rudy’s Bakery in Ridgewood.
+Tip: While these doughnuts are very good, they are not the crunchy doughnut sticks, airy French crullers and dense jelly doughnuts I grew up with.
+For these, you need to tread a bit deeper into the outer boroughs to places like Leske’s Bakery in Bay Ridge, Peter Pan Bakery in Greenpoint or Rudy’s Bakery in Ridgewood.

 23. The Best Two-Tone Cookies Anywhere

-a plate of mini black & white cookies, a nyc classic.
+A plate of mini black & white cookies, a nyc classic.

 Black & White cookies are another quintessential New York snack.
 These are thick cakey cookies with rounded bottoms, sometimes with a subtle almond flavor.
 A few bakeries make the chocolate and vanilla topping with soft icing, which I like better.
 But usually it’s fondant, which is sweeter but travels better.

 You’ll find the cookies in all sizes all over town, mostly in Italian and Jewish bakeries and diners (Kossar’s had good minis).
-I haven’t yet found a favorite but plenty of local foodies have very strong opinions on where to buy the best.
+I haven’t yet found a favorite, but plenty of local foodies have very strong opinions on where to buy the best.

 Pin it for later!